 You also need to remember that although researching the stock market is essential, past performance is no guarantee of future success.

 Most experts will tell you not to keep all your eggs in one basket.
 If you spread your investments over different sectors and markets, using a mix of funds and equities, this could help to reduce your risk.

-If you’re thinking of investing, please remember that all stock market investments involve a degree of risk and you might not get back the full amount you invest.
+If you’re thinking of investing, please remember that all stock market investments involve a degree of risk, and you might get back less than you invested.
 To make sure that you know all the facts before investing you can use our Share Centre, Funds Centre, or Markets and Insights research centres for all the latest market news and charts.

 Foreign markets will involve different risks to UK markets.
 In some cases the risks will be greater.